Sean ‘Diddy’ Combs’s first meal behind bars at notorious New York jail revealed

 As he awaits trial in the facility, the disgraced rapper will be served three meals a day which will be delivered to his cell.

-The first meal the rapper tucked into behind bars was Swedish meatballs, according to MDC’s menu obatined by The New York Post.
+The first meal the rapper tucked into behind bars was Swedish meatballs, according to MDC’s menu obtained by The New York Post.
 He also had the option of a vegetarian black bean burger.

 The meal came with a choice of sides, including egg noodles, green beans, a garden salad with dressing and a beverage, the paper reported.